Tracking protection (formerly Stealth Mode)

 Hide Referer from third parties

 Referer is an HTTP header used in browser-to-server requests.
 It contains the URL of the request source.
 When you navigate from one page to another, Referer saves the URL of the initial page.
 The server that hosts the destination web page often has software that parses Referer and extracts various pieces of information from it.
-Enabling the Hide Referer from third-parties option hides the current website from third-party sites by altering the HTTP header.
+Enabling the Hide Referer from third parties setting hides the current website from third-party websites by altering the HTTP header.

 You can also set an arbitrary value for Referer by entering it into the Custom Referer field.
 To use default Referer, leave the field blank.